Washington,,Dc,,Usa,-,June,21,,2022:,One,Of,The

 The Federal Trade Commission issued a final rule banning noncompetes nationwide with only a few exceptions.
 One exception applies to senior executives, explained below.
 This rule, the FTC reasoned, will promote competition and will protect the fundamental freedom of workers to change jobs, increase innovation, and foster new business formation.

-The rule will become law 120 days after it is published in the Federal Register, which will probably happen in a few days.
+The rule will become law 120 days after it is published in the Federal Register, which is September 4, 2024.
 But legal challenges could delay or block the change.
 Already, Dallas-based global tax services and software provider Ryan has filed a lawsuit in federal court challenging the Federal Trade Commission’s new non-compete rule.
 The U.S. Chamber of Commerce says that it too will file suit to halt the new rule’s application.

 Eventually after the litigation winds it way through the court system, experts predict that the rule will become the law of the land.
 President Biden celebrated the F.T.C.’s vote, stating, “Workers ought to have the right to choose who they want to work for,” This landmark ruling will greatly change the landscape of the American workplace for those who work under the chains of a noncompete agreement.